joedursun/EventedConnection/README.md

 ### Event hooks

-EventedConnection provides the Event hooks whose signatures can be found in `connection/config.go`:
+EventedConnection provides the event hooks whose signatures can be found in `connection/config.go`:
-- `AfterReadHook`: called after reading data from the connection.
-Can be used to modify or filter received data or to throw an error if receiving something unexpected.
+- `AfterReadHook`
+- `AfterConnectHook`
+- `BeforeDisconnectHook`
+- `OnErrorHook`

+Please refer to their docs for more information.

 ### Basic usage